 - 1. The auditors' report expresses an unqualified opinion on the basic financial statements of Independent School District No. 206. - 2.
-A significant deficiency was disclosed during the audit of the financial statements and is listed as Finding 2008-1.
-This was considered to be a material weakness. - 3.
+Two significant deficiencies in internal controls over financial reporting were disclosed during the audit of the financial statements and are listed as Findings 2009-01 and 2009-02.
+They were considered to be a material weakness. - 3.
 No instances of noncompliance material to the financial statements of Independent School District No. 206 were disclosed during the audit. - 4.
 There was one significant deficiency disclosed during the audit of the major federal award programs.
-This is listed as Finding 2008-2.
+This is listed as Finding 2009-03.
 This significant deficiency was not considered to be a material weakness. - 5.
 The auditors' report on compliance for the major federal award programs for Independent School District No. 206 expresses an unqualified opinion. - 6.
-There was one audit finding relative to the major federal award programs for Independent School District No. 206 disclosed during the audit and is listed as Finding 2008-2. - 7.
-The following program cluster was tested as a major program:

-U.S. Department of Education - Special Education Cluster:
+There was one audit finding relative to the major federal award programs for Independent School District No. 206 disclosed during the audit and is listed as Finding 2009-03. - 7.
+The following program clusters were tested as major programs: - U.S. Department of Education Special Education Cluster: